phoenixframework/phoenix_live_view/guides/client/form-bindings.md

 <button type="submit" phx-disable-with="Saving...">Save</button>
 ```

+> #### A note on disabled buttons {: .info}
+>
+> By default, LiveView only disables submit buttons and inputs within forms
+> while waiting for a server acknowledgement.
+If you want a button outside of
+> a form to be disabled without changing its text, you can add `phx-disable-with`
+> without a value:
+>
+> ```heex
+>  <button type="button" phx-disable-with>...</button>
+> ```
+>
+> Note also that LiveView ignores clicks on elements that are currently awaiting
+> an acknowledgement from the server.
+This means that although a regular button
+> without `phx-disable-with` is not semantically disabled while waiting for a
+> server response, it will not trigger duplicate events.

 You may also take advantage of LiveView's CSS loading state classes to
 swap out your form content while the form is submitting.
 For example,
 with the following rules in your `app.css`: